MDendiPurwanto/llm-post-plugin/README.md

 1. Go to WP Admin → LLM Posts → Settings.
 2. Enter your API key (OpenRouter or OpenAI) and preferred model.
 3. Adjust temperature, max tokens, and default post status as needed.
+4. (Optional, Pro) Enter your license key to enable Pro mode.

 ## Usage
 1. Go to WP Admin → LLM Posts → Generate.